The E-Myth - Michael Gerber Transcript

 Michael Gerber Interview By Dr. Martin J. McDermott

-was almost ten years ago; I was introduced to one of the most enlightening books on entrepreneurship I have ever read.
-The
+was almost twenty years ago; I was introduced to one of the most enlightening books on entrepreneurship I have ever read.

 by the Inc. 500 CEOs.
 It has sold several million copies, has been translated into almost 20 languages, and is recommended

 reading for many new franchise owners.

 The E-Myth is the entrepreneurial myth"...the myth that small businesses are started by entrepreneurs.
 Many